 Have you ever thought about the fact that we spend nearly a third of our lives in our bedrooms?
-We invest in a quality mattress so why is this often the last room we choose to design?
+We invest in a quality mattress so why is this often the last room we choose to invest in interior design?

 When it comes to your primary bedroom, think about what tone you want the room to have.
 Typically our clients set the design plan in motion with their requests, whether for a spa-like room, a romantic retreat or, in rare cases, a room with a lot of energy.
 Knowing what feel you want the room to have will help give you a baseline to anchor your decisions.

-We all look for those great moments when we stay at a hotel, and the truth is you can create all those at home.
-With just a little bit of effort, every day can be a vacation—I’d call that a worthwhile investment!
+We all cherish those memorable moments from hotel stays, and the truth is, you can recreate that experience right at home.
+With just a touch of effort, every day can feel like a vacation—a truly worthwhile investment!

 The Focal Point

 The first question is, “where does the bed go?”
 A good rule of thumb is that the bed should be placed on the largest wall and ideally the wall opposite the entry to the room.
 Often those aren’t the same, so you may have to choose which option is best for your space.

 The best way to make a room feel special is by painting or accenting the wall behind the bed.
 Recently we fully upholstered a wall behind a client’s bed.
 She really wanted a wood headboard, but also liked the softness and texture that an upholstered headboard brings to the room.
 Bedrooms frequently will have an upholstered headboard against a panel wall, but in this case we did the reverse.
 Whether it’s wallpaper, paint or something more elaborate, creating a feature wall will help set the tone for your bed and your bedroom.
 This also may be a good place to introduce a subtle accent color such as navy or blush.